finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentsApi apiInstance = apiFactory.build(InstrumentsApi.class);

         InstrumentsApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentsApi.class);
         Map<String, UpsertInstrumentPropertyRequest> requestBody = new HashMap(); // Map<String, UpsertInstrumentPropertyRequest> | A list of instruments and associated instrument properties to create or update.
         String scope = "default"; // String | The scope in which the instrument lies.
 When not supplied the scope is 'default'.
         String identifierEffectiveAt = "identifierEffectiveAt_example"; // String | The effective datetime used to resolve each instrument from the provided identifiers.
 Defaults to the current LUSID system datetime if not specified.
         String successMode = "Partial"; // String | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial. try {
+            // uncomment the below to set overrides at the request level
+            // BatchUpsertInstrumentPropertiesResponse result = apiInstance.batchUpsertInstrumentProperties(requestBody, scope, identifierEffectiveAt, successMode).execute(opts);

             BatchUpsertInstrumentPropertiesResponse result = apiInstance.batchUpsertInstrumentProperties(requestBody, scope, identifierEffectiveAt, successMode).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {